opsdisk/metagoofil/README.md

 This is a maintained fork of the original <https://github.com/laramies/metagoofil> and is currently installed by default on the Kali Operating System <https://gitlab.com/kalilinux/packages/metagoofil>.
-Unlike the original, a design decision was made to not do metadata analysis and instead defer to other tools like `exiftool` to extract any metadata.
+Unlike the original, a design decision was made to not do metadata analysis and instead defer to other tools like `exiftool`.

 ```bash
 exiftool -r *.doc | egrep -i "Author|Creator|Email|Producer|Template" | sort -u